sindresorhus/query-string/readme.md

 ##### skipNullAndUndefined

-Skip the key in stringify result if value is `null` or `undefined`.
+Skip the element in the stringify result if the value is `null` or `undefined`.

 Type: `boolean`<br>
 Default: `false`